freedomofpress/securedrop-workstation-docs/docs/admin/reference/troubleshooting_connection.rst

 If all required VMs are running, proceed to the next step.

-Step 4: Verify that the network VMs have connectivity
+Step 4: Verify that required VMs have connectivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In step 1, you have already verified that you can connect to the
 Internet using ``sys-net``.
 Now, test whether ``sys-firewall`` and ``sd-proxy`` are working.